BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

   :figclass: align-center
   :alt: Three spheres in a rectangular region

+Note that in this scene the coordinate axes in the center are displayed due to the :command:`--axes` flag, which can help clarify orientation.

 We first create a 10-unit square `RectangularRegion`, and set it as the scenario's workspace. `RectangularRegion` is a 2D region, meaning it does not have a volume and therefore can't really contain objects.